Kaohsiung

-Since founding in the 17th century, Kaohsiung has grown from a small trading village into the political and economic centre of southern Taiwan, with key industries such as manufacturing, steel-making, oil refining, freight transport and shipbuilding.
-It is classified as a "Gamma −" level global city by the Globalization and World Cities Research Network, with some of the most prominent infrastructures in Taiwan.
-The Port of Kaohsiung is the largest and busiest harbor in Taiwan while Kaohsiung International Airport is the second busiest airport in number of passengers.
+Founded in the 17th century as a small trading village named Tancoia, a name of uncertain origins, the city has since grown into the economic center of southern Taiwan, with key industries such as manufacturing, steel-making, oil refining, freight transport and shipbuilding.
+It is classified as a "Sufficiency" level global city by the Globalization and World Cities Research Network, with some of the most prominent infrastructures in Taiwan.

+Kaohsiung is of strategic importance to the nation as the city is the main port city of Taiwan; the Port of Kaohsiung is the largest and busiest harbor in Taiwan and more than 67% of the nation's exports and imports container throughput goes through Kaohsiung.
+Kaohsiung International Airport is the second busiest airport in number of passengers in Taiwan.
 The city is well-connected to other major cities by high speed and conventional rail, as well as several national freeways.
-It also hosts the Republic of China Navy fleet headquarters and its naval academy.
+It also hosts the Republic of China Navy (ROCN) fleet headquarters and its naval academy.
 More recent public works such as Pier-2 Art Center, National Kaohsiung Center for the Arts and Kaohsiung Music Center have been aimed at growing the tourism and cultural industries of the city.

 Etymology

 Hoklo immigrants to the area during the 16th and 17th centuries called the region Takau (打狗 (Táⁿ-káu)).
 The surface meaning of the associated Chinese characters was "beat the dog".
-According to one theory, the name Takau originates from the aboriginal Siraya language and translates as "bamboo forest".
+According to one theory, the name "Takau" originates from the indigenous Austronesian Siraya language and translates as "bamboo forest".
 According to another theory, the name evolved via metathesis from the name of the Makatao tribe, who inhabited the area at the time of European and Hoklo settlement.
 The Makatao is considered by some to be part of the Siraya tribe.

 During the Dutch colonization of southern Taiwan, the area was known as Tancoia to Europeans for a period of about three decades.
 In 1662, the Dutch were expelled by the Kingdom of Tungning, founded by Ming loyalists of Koxinga.
 His son, Zheng Jing, renamed the village Banlian-chiu (萬年州 (Bān-liân-chiu, ten-thousand-year state (zhou))) in 1664.